dpakGit/DevOps_Traning/Linux/linux commands.md

 47. traceroute: Prints the route packets take to a network host.
 48. clear: Clears the terminal screen.
 49. history: Displays the command history list.

+50. linux command to see the history of a particular time

+To view a history of commands in Linux, you can use the history command:
+history: Lists the last 1,000 commands history 20: Lists the last 20 commands
+You can also use options with the history command, such as:
+Limit the number of entries
+Append the number of entries to the command.
+For example, history 5 shows only the latest five entries.
+Search commands in history
+Pipe history with the grep command.
+For example, history | grep "ls" finds the ls command.
+You can also use keyboard shortcuts to navigate your command history:
+Ctrl+r: Enters reverse search mode
+Ctrl+g: Escapes from history searching mode
+Ctrl+p, ↑: Previous command in history
+Ctrl+n, ↓: Next command in history
+How to Display Command History in Linux | history Command ...
+You can also scroll through previous commands using the up and down arrow keys.
+To reissue a command, you can press enter.
+To quickly reissue the last command, you can use the !! command.

-50. crontab: Schedules commands to run periodically.
+51. crontab: Schedules commands to run periodically.
-51. uname: Prints system information.
+52. uname: Prints system information.
-52. env: Displays the current environment or runs a program in a modified environment.
+53. env: Displays the current environment or runs a program in a modified environment.
-53. printenv: Displays environment variables.
+54. printenv: Displays environment variables.
-54. **tree**: used to display the directory structure in a tree-like format
+55. **tree**: used to display the directory structure in a tree-like format